Dreaming381/Latios-Framework/README.md

 **Common Reasons to Avoid:**

--   You move a large amount of entities between worlds in the middle of gameplay
+-   You have your own solutions for everything listed here

 ### QVVS Transforms